 Come to meet the friendly stranger at Gibbon Encounter project Care for gibbons by preparing their food, feeding them, cleaning their enclosures and providing them with affection in a sanctuary setting.

-Gibbon Encounter cares for gibbons by preparing their food, feeding them, cleaning their enclosures and providing them with affection in a sanctuary.
 Halfway in-between a wildlife sanctuary and the jungle, the gibbon project offers the chance to see these intriguing creatures up close and in the flesh.
-The gibbons here have been rescued from neglecting owners or adopted by families who could no longer care for them.
+The gibbons here have been rescued from neglectful owners or adopted from families who could no longer care for them.

 The sanctuary aims to rescue these gibbons and provide them with a safe home as they are unable to return to the forest after such a long time.

-As a participant in this project, you should provide the gibbons with the love and care that they require.
+As a participant in this Gibbon Encounter project, you should provide the gibbons with the love and care that they require.

 Also known as “the smaller apes”, gibbons are one of the most endangered of ape species due to loss of their habitat as well as poaching and illegal trade for tourism purposes.
 Moreover, gibbons are one of the few species that remain monogamous.
 If their partner dies, they are unlikely to mate with another gibbon, giving little to no chance of new babies.

-Surrounded by lush nature, the center creates an environment that resembles that of their natural habitat, the gibbons live in huge cages which are interconnected by wired tunnels in order to keep them safe while at the same time giving them as much space as possible to do what they do best: swing!
+Gibbon Encounter project is surrounded by lush nature, the centre creates an environment that resembles that of their natural habitat, the gibbons live in huge cages which are interconnected by wired tunnels in order to keep them safe while at the same time giving them as much space as possible to do what they do best: swing!
 These creatures are considered some of the world’s best acrobats and they are able to jump from tree to tree as far as 15 meters apart!